clulab/reach/README.md

 # What is it?

 Reach stands for **Re**ading and **A**ssembling **C**ontextual and **H**olistic Mechanisms from Text.
-In plain English, `reach is an information extraction system for the biomedical domain, which aims to read scientific literature and extract cancer signaling pathways.
+In plain English, Reach is an information extraction system for the biomedical domain, which aims to read scientific literature and extract cancer signaling pathways.
 Reach implements a fairly complete extraction pipeline, including: recognition of biochemical entities (proteins, chemicals, etc.), grounding them to known knowledge bases such as Uniprot, extraction of BioPAX-like interactions, e.g., phosphorylation, complex assembly, positive/negative regulations, and coreference resolution, for both entities and interactions.

 Reach is developed using [Odin](https://github.com/clulab/processors/wiki/ODIN-(Open-Domain-INformer)), our open-domain information extraction framework, which is released within our [`processors`](https://github.com/clulab/processors) repository.